 DOCUMENTS IN ELECTRONIC FORM If Owner requires that Owner, Design Professional, and Constructor exchange documents and data in electronic or digital form, prior to any such exchange, Owner, Design Professional and Constructor shall agree on a written protocol governing all exchanges in ConsensusDocs 200.2 or a separate addenda, which, at a minimum, shall specify: (a) the definition of documents and data to be accepted in electronic or digital form or to be transmitted electronically or digitally; (b) management and coordination responsibilities; (c) necessary equipment, software, and services; (d) acceptable formats, transmission methods, and verification procedures; (e) methods for maintaining version control; (f) privacy and security requirements; and (g) storage and retrieval requirements.
 Except as otherwise agreed to by the Parties in writing, the Parties shall each bear their own costs as identified in the protocol.
 In the absence of a written protocol, use of documents and data in electronic or digital form shall be at the sole risk of the recipient.

-OWNER’S REPRESENTATIVE Owner’s Representative is .
+OWNER’S REPRESENTATIVE Owner’s Representative is Tanya Duncan.
 Owner’s Representative shall be fully acquainted with the Project, and shall have authority to bind Owner in all matters requiring Owner’s approval, authorization, or written notice.
 If Owner changes its Representative or its Representative’s authority, Owner shall immediately notify Constructor in writing.

 OWNER’S CUTTING AND PATCHING Cutting, patching, or altering the Work by Owner or Others shall be done with the prior written approval of Constructor, which approval shall not be unreasonably withheld.